 Professor Katila is an expert in technology strategy, innovation, and learning development in firms with a focus on achieving short- and long-term organic growth.
 She has conducted extensive work on alliances, acquisitions and corporate venture capital .

-Robin Gustafsson is a Professor of Strategic Management at Aalto University.
+Robin Gustafsson is an Associate Professor of Strategic Management at Aalto University.
 Professor Gustafsson's research focuses on corporate- and business strategy formulation and strategizing in industry shifts.

 Professor Gustafsson is an expert in narrative strategies in nascent industries and markets, platform strategy, and strategy and organization of open research, innovation, and platforms.

 Pamela Hinds works as a Professor of Management Science and Engineering at Stanford University.
 Professor Hinds studies the effect of technology on teams.

 Professor Hinds has conducted extensive research on the dynamics of geographically distributed work teams, particularly those spanning national boundaries.
 She explores issues of culture, language, identity, conflict, and the role of site visits in promoting knowledge sharing and collaboration.

 Tom Byers is a Professor of Management Science and Engineering at Stanford University.
 Professor Byers focuses on education regarding high-growth entrepreneurship and technology innovation.